Jutsz/Recipes/README.md

 The `Recipe` entity consists of the following fields:

-Id
+Id,
-Name
+Name,
-Recipe type (an enumeration)
+Recipe type (an enumeration),
-Text (the full text of the recipe)
+Text (the full text of the recipe),
 Ingredients

 ### Ingredient

 The `Ingredient` entity consists of the following fields:

-Id
+Id,
-Name
+Name,
 Recipes (the set of recipes in which the ingredient is used)

 ## Functionality